 Victorian government schools are child safe environments.
 Lilydale Heights College actively promote the safety and wellbeing of all students, and all school staff are committed to protecting students from abuse or harm in the school environment, in accordance with their legal obligations including child safe standards.
-Child Safety Code of Conduct consistent with the Department's exemplar available at http://www.education.vic.gov.au/about/programs/health/protect/Pages/childsafestandards.aspx
+All schools have a Child Safety Code of Conduct consistent with the Department's exemplar available at https://www2.education.vic.gov.au/pal/child-safe-standards/resources